Disclaimer: This page contains affiliate links to products. We may receive a commission for purchases made through these links.

 How long does sunscreen typically last?

-What are 2-3 signs your sunscreen is expired?
+What are some signs your sunscreen is expired?

 That being said, I understand that not many people do this.
 If there are any obvious changes in color or consistency of the sunscreen, it has likely expired.
-Color changes could indicate breakdown of ingredients or contamination.
-Consistency changes can mean that the products ingredients are separating and less likely to provide the effective SPF by not spreading evenly or that some ingredients are also starting to breakdown.
+Color changes could indicate a breakdown of ingredients or potential contamination.
+Consistency changes can mean that the product’s ingredients are separating and less likely to provide the effective SPF by not spreading evenly or that some ingredients are also starting to break down.

 What should someone do with expired sunscreen?